drhsqlite/fossil-mirror/www/blockchain.md

 same concept of the terms you use.

 What term should you use instead?
-A blockchain is a type of [Merkle tree][mt], named after [its inventor][drrm].
-You could also call it by the more generic term “hash tree.”
-That Fossil certainly is.
+Fossil stores a DAG of hash-chained commits, so an indisputably correct term is a [Merkle tree][mt], named after [its inventor][drrm].
+You could also use the more generic term “hash tree.”

-Fossil is a technological peer to many common types of blockchain technology.
+Fossil is a technological peer to many common sorts of blockchain technology.
 There is a lot of overlap in concepts and implementation details, but when speaking of what most people understand as “blockchain,” Fossil is not that.